ZhengyuZhang96/DeeBLiF/README.md

 ```

 ### Correction
-In our paper, we claim that we use "K-fold corss-validation" strategy to conducet the experiments.
-However, it should actually be "Leave-two-fold-out corss-validation".
+In our paper, we claim that we use "K-fold cross-validation" strategy to conducet the experiments.
+However, it should actually be "Leave-two-fold-out cross-validation".
 We sincerely apologize for any confusion or inconvenience caused by this wrong expression.

 ## Contact